vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 0481
 A crow can defeat an owl by day.
 Kings need the right time to win.
-PS
+(P.S.
+Sundaram)

 0482
 The rope that binds Fortune
 Is deeds done at the right time.
-PS
+(P.S.
+Sundaram)

 0483
 What is impossible
 If right means are adopted at the right time? *
-PS
+(P.S.
+Sundaram)

 0484
 Even the world will be yours,
 If you act choosing the right time and place.
-NV
+(N.V.K.
+Ashraf)

 0485
 Those who hope for the world wait unperturbed
 Hoping for the right moment. *
-KK
+(K. Kannan)

 0486
 The restraint of an active person
 Is akin to the retreat of a butting ram.
-NV
+(N.V.K.
+Ashraf)

 0487
 The wise do not burst with rage.
 They hold it for the right time.
-PS
+(P.S.
+Sundaram)

 0488
 The best is to bear with your enemy
 Till the time comes to topple him. *
-PS
+(P.S.
+Sundaram)
 Yes
 0489
 Hesitate not to seize opportunities rare,
 And achieve tasks otherwise hard. *
-SS
+(Satguru  Subramuniyaswami)
 Yes
 0490
 Bide your time like the stork, and like it
 Strike at the opportune moment.
-PS, NV
+(P.S.
+Sundaram), (N.V.K.
+Ashraf)

 Notes:
-488. SB has a daring interpretation.
+488. ( Shuddhananda Bharatiar) has a daring interpretation.
 He takes the word "தலை" to mean "head" instead of the usual meaning "chief".
 His translation reads thus: "Bear with hostilities when you meet them.
-Fell down their head in fateful time" – SB
+Fell down their head in fateful time" – ( Shuddhananda Bharatiar)
 489. Compare with 975.
-If the great achieve anything, it will be deeds rare in achievement. * PS
+If the great achieve anything, it will be deeds rare in achievement. * (P.S.
+Sundaram)

 050
 Knowing the place